COVID-19: Pune, Mumbai, Indore, Jaipur, Kolkata are concern areas says MHA

 No relaxations, lockdown to continue as it is in Karnataka

-The death toll due to COVID-19 rise to 543 and the number of cases climbed to 17,265 in the country on Monday, according to the Union health ministry.
+The death toll due to COVID-19 rose to 543 and the number of cases climbed to 17,265 in the country on Monday, according to the Union health ministry.

 The situation is "especially serious" in Indore in Madhya Pradesh, Mumbai and Pune in Maharashtra, Jaipur in Rajasthan, and Kolkata, Howrah, East Medinipur, North 24 Parganas, Darjeeling, Kalimpong and Jalpaiguri in West Bengal, the ministry said.